rcmdnk/chatgpt-prompt-wrapper/README.md

           subcommand [message ...]

 positional arguments:
   subcommand            Subcommand to run.
-Use 'list' subcommand to list up available subcommands. message               Message to send to ChatGPT
+Use 'commands subcommand to list up available subcommands. message               Message to send to ChatGPT

 optional arguments: